alphagov/government-service-design-manual/service-manual/user-centred-design/resources/elements/index.md

 ---

 {:.intro}
-This guide (currently in alpha and hosted on Heroku) explains how to make your service look consistent with the rest of GOV.UK.
+This guide explains how to make your service look consistent with the rest of GOV.UK.
+It's currently in alpha and not hosted on GOV.UK.

 <ol>
   <li><a href="http://govuk-elements.herokuapp.com/#guide-layout">Layout</a></li>